 Interest rates can vary between one insurer to another

 You will normally begin the policy with a designated interest rate that is stated in the policy.
 If your guaranteed interest rate goes up because of good economic times.
 The additional interest can be credited back to you which can really make the policy grow.
-If this actually happens, the Universal Life policy can outperform a Whole Life insurance policy.
-Years ago the interest rate used to be much higher than today.
-You can see the same trend with CDs which used to be very popular.
+If this actually happens, the universal life policy can really perform well.
+Years ago the interest rate used to be higher which was similar to CDs.

-Universal Life insurance policy might be a good option for you if you want:
+Universal life insurance might be a good option for you if you are looking for:

-- The ability to adjust your year to year premiums
+- The ability to adjust your premiums from year to year.

 - An actual cash value you can borrow from while you are still alive.